RBalodis/RBalodis/README.md

 ### 🎮 Hobbies & Interests

-- **Video Games**: I enjoy immersing myself in various video game genres, especially RPGs and strategy games.
+- **Video Games**: I enjoy immersing myself in various video game genres, especially RPGs and FPS games.
 Gaming not only serves as a great way to unwind but also enhances my problem-solving skills.

 - **Reading**: I have a passion for reading, particularly books about psychology.
 I love exploring human behavior, motivation, and the intricacies of the mind, which often inspires my approach to software development and user experience.